 Alcohol can be obscenely expensive in Iceland.
 While many people buy their alcohol in duty-free upon arriving in Reykjavik, we chose to bring boxed and canned wine from our local Icelandic store.
 Many come in single serving sizes which are more convenient than glass bottles.
 What can I say – we’re classy!
 If you’re looking for something cheap and Icelandic, try a bottle of Brennivin or Icelandic Moss Schnapps!

 7. Download Appy Hour.
 Right now.

+Going out in Reykjavik can be very expensive.
 The Appy Hour smartphone app lists the time and description of every happy hour in Reykjavik.
 From sports bars to cocktail lounges, happy hours range from noon to midnight, often featuring half off or 2-for-1 drink specials.
 The walkability of Reykjavik paired with the never ending parade of discount liquor makes bar hopping a distinct possibility.
 I recommend Kaldi Bar for deals on beer, bubbly, and olives.